baselime/docs/faq.md

 ---

-## How does Baselime count traces for billing?
+## How does Baselime count events for billing?

-Distributed traces are counted using the number of unique trace IDs received from your services.
-If a trace ID is not found, Baselime counts the unique request ID associated with your transactions.

-If a trace goes through multiple request ID, each request is counted individually, and the trace is not counted.
-As such you are not charged twice for the same requests.

-If Baselime receives a trace with a unique trace ID, but no request matching this trace ID, the trace is counted towards your monthly number of traces.

-Baselime counts the number of traces daily and updates your dashboard accordingly.
+Baselime counts the number of events daily and updates your dashboard accordingly.
+Baselime does not count Amazon CloudWatch metrics or Amazon CloudTrail logs as part of the monthly event cap.
+All other events are counted, include the `START`, `END` and `REPORT` log lines from serverless functions.

 ---